 is to explore the effects of these external drivers on the fate of coral

 The MCR LTER was established in 2004 by the US National Science Foundation (NSF) and is a partnership between the University of California Santa Barbara and California State University, Northridge.
-MCR researchers include marine scientists from the UC Santa Barbara, CSU Northridge, UC Davis, UC Santa Cruz, UC San Diego, CSU San Marcos, Duke University and the University of Hawaii.
+MCR researchers include marine scientists from the UC Santa Barbara, CSU Northridge, UC San Diego, Duke University and the University of Hawaii.
 Field operations are conducted from the UC Berkeley Richard B. Gump South Pacific Research Station on the island of Moorea, French Polynesia.